Ransomware Recovery Services In Vancouver

 There are plenty of reasons why you shouldn’t pay for ransomware.
 However, the main reason is that it usually doesn’t work — 92% of businesses that pay ransom don’t recover their systems.

 You should focus more on data backup and recovery.
 The beginning of the recovery phase from backup is to identify the root cause of the attack.
 Then patch the vulnerabilities.
-In case of vulnerabilities that can’t be patched, our specialist will segregate the vulnerability and place controls to ensure we minimize your business’ exposure to risks.
+In case of vulnerabilities that can’t be patched, our specialist will segregate the vulnerability and place controls to ensure we minimize your business’s risk exposure.

-Your business can leverage the experience of ransomware experts who have dealt with thousands of such cases before.
+Your business can leverage the experience of ransomware experts who have previously dealt with numerous cases.
 Compunet understands that you should move quickly to reduce damage, prevent further spreading, and contain the infection when you’re under a ransomware attack.
 We’ll deploy a team almost immediately to mitigate ransomware attacks.
 Contact us today for ransomware remediation and prevention services.